3dgeo-heidelberg/etrainee/course/module2/05_vegetation_monitoring/05_vegetation_monitoring.md

 <img src="media/ndvi_trends.png" title="NDVI trends derived from different sensors: Sentinel-2, Landsat 8 and MODIS (please note that the study area is located in the southern hemisphere)." alt="Figure 4" width="800"/>

-<i>NDVI trends derived from different sensors: Sentinel-2, Landsat 8 and MODIS (note that the study area is located in the southern hemisphere, figure by [Kavats et al., 2020](https://doi.org/10.3390/rs12244080)/ [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).</i>
+<i>NDVI trends derived from different sensors: Sentinel-2, Landsat 8 and MODIS (note that the study area is located in the southern hemisphere, figure by <a href="https://doi.org/10.3390/rs12244080">Kavats et al., 2020</a> / <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>).</i>
 </center>

 ## Algorithms